International Studies Major

 Middle East and North African Studies

 This concentration emphasizes the interdisciplinary study of Middle East and North Africa cultures and societies.
-Courses include history, religion/philosophy, literature, art, and three years of Arabic language to give you the tools to understand and interpret this area’s past and present.
+Courses include history, religion/philosophy, literature, art, and three years of foreign language to give you the tools to understand and interpret this area’s past and present.

 Some Career Options